aberke/check-list/README.md

 - handle default list data via google spreadsheets

-- host on AWS?

 - protect API endpoints
 	- write middleware

 - limit Google API key to only my IPs?

-- set cache TTL to 0 for /auth/user ?

 - store session in database?
 	- if scale number of servers